SamBathUniCS/Entrepreneurship/meetings/meetings.md

 - we must show that the photos will be visible across 2 different phones rather than your own phone
   Prototyping:
   Backend (Python):
-- Sushil: Backend (he has experience with facial recognition)
-- Gabriel: Database schema setup for storing event data
+- Sushil: Backend (he has experience with facial recognition) + Database schema setup for storing event data
 - Sam: Provide database credentials
   Frontend (Expo):
 - Saniya - Leaderboard page + settings page